Welcome to the FFmpeg Bug Tracker and Wiki

 - How to use -map option to select exactly which streams to process

-- Seeking with FFmpeg if you need to split a file, or select just a part of one
+- Seeking to split a file or select a segment

 - framemd5 Intro and HowTo for using per-frame checksums